couchbaselabs/observability/README.md

 * 3: Info (informational only, no action required)
 * 4: Missing (checker failed to run or information was not available)

-# Distributed deployment
+## Distributed deployment

 TBD: https://github.com/couchbaselabs/observability/issues/6

 For those customers who want to scale up the deployment and/or follow a more cloud-native approach using microservices that are easier to manage.

-# Testing
+## Testing

 We need to verify the following key use cases:
 * Out of the box defaults provided for simple usage to give a cluster overview
-* Customisation of rules and integrate into existing pipeline
+* Customization of rules and integrate into existing pipeline

 In two separate infrastructures:
 * Deploying microlith to Kubernetes using CAO, automatic service discovery